 Edited by Brian Fellows, this page provides wildlife news from Brook Meadow.

-For more general wildlife news from around the local area go to the Emsworth wildlife blog updated daily with reports and photos of local wildlife
+But, please note, this is only a small selection of the news.
+For a more complete coverage of wildlife news both on Brook Meadow and the local area please go to the Emsworth wildlife blog updated daily with reports and photos of local wildlife

 at . . . http://familyfellows.com/0-0-0-wildlife-diary.htm

 OBSERVATIONS DURING WORKDAY – Sunday 4th February 2018

 Volunteer Terry pointed out to me the first Butterbur flower spike beside the main path near the sluice gate.
 I found several more just emerging on the large Butterbur area below the main seat.
 This is not especially early.
 In some years I have found them out in January.